The symplectic arc algebra is formal: Geometry generalities

 Recall that the virtual complex dimension of $\scrM_{1;A}(\Mbar| 1) $ is

 where $ \Aut(\bP^1,1) $ is the $2$-dimensional group of M\"obius transformations fixing the point $1\in\bP^1$.
 To simplify the discussion, we impose the following assumption.
 A holomorphic curve $u$ is regular if the linearisation of the Cauchy-Riemann equation defines a surjective operator at the point $u$.
 Classical methods achieve regularity away from curves with multiply covered components.
-In our setting, any such components of a stable curve in class $A$ have vanishing Chern number, hence meet $D_r$ by Lemma \ref{lem:chern_0_positive_D_r}.
+In our setting, any such components of a stable curve in class $A$ have vanishing Chern number.
+Indeed, we consider classes $A$ with $\langle A, D_0 \rangle = 1$; intersections with $D_0$ are non-negative for each component of a stable curve, by the first part of Lemma \ref{lem:chern_0_positive_D_r}, so a multiply covered component must be disjoint from $D_0$ or it would contribute at least its multiplicity to the intersection number.
+The first part of Lemma \ref{lem:chern_0_positive_D_r} then implies that the Chern number of the multiply covered component is zero, and the last part of Lemma \ref{lem:chern_0_positive_D_r} in turn implies that the component meets $D_r$.

 \begin{Hypothesis} There is a subvariety $B_{r} \subset \Mbar$ of complex codimension $2$ such that any element of $ev_{1}^{-1}( \Mbar \setminus B_{r})$ is regular and has image disjoint from $D_r$. \end{Hypothesis}